NalbertLeal/GoCodeGen/README.md

 # GoCodeGen

-Golang is an awesome language, the STD have a lot of modules writen to help us to develop fast and reliable code.
+Golang is an awesome language, the std library have a lot of modules writen to help us to develop fast and reliable code.
 But of course go isn't perfect.
 Some times golang can be repetitive or/and verbose because of the use of some practices.
 For example:

 Image a situation that you want to use a linked list instead of an array, fine, golang have **container/list**, that implementation of linked list is fine enoth to most of the situations, but it uses **interface{}** as the list type, so the list can hold any value we need.
 That's the go default aproach to write code that may need to support multiple types.